Snapshot replication between HDP clusters

 HDFS snapshots are read-only point-in-time copies of the filesystem.
 You can enable snapshots on the entire filesystem, or on a subtree of the filesystem.
 For DLM, you enable snapshots at a dataset level.

-When you enable snapshots on a directory, all subdirectories are automatically enabled for snapshots as well.
+Enabling snapshots on a folder requires HDFS admin permissions, because it impacts the NameNode.
+When you enable snapshots, all subdirectories are automatically enabled for snapshots as well.
 So when you create a snapshot copy of a directory, all content in that directory, including subdirectories, is included as part of the copy.
 If a directory contains snapshots but the directory is no longer snapshot-enabled, you must delete the snapshots prior to enabling the snapshot capability on the directory.

 For example, in the directory tree image below, if directory-1 is snapshot-enabled but you want to replicate subdirectory-2, you cannot select only subdirectory-2 for replication.
 You must select directory-1 for your replication policy.